Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Experiments

-$\bullet~$ \textbf{Pancreas} and \textbf{Liver} datasets are provided in the Medical Segmentation Decathlon\cite{antonelli2021medical}.
-Pancreas includes 281 portal-venous phase 3D CT scans of patients undergoing resection of pancreatic masses.
+$\bullet~$ \textbf{\revA{Pancreas \& Tumor}} and \textbf{\revA{Liver \& Tumor}} data sets are provided in the Medical Segmentation Decathlon \citep{antonelli2021medical}. \revA{Pancreas \& Tumor} includes 281 portal-venous phase 3D CT scans of patients undergoing resection of pancreatic masses.
 The segmenting targets consists of two categories, i.e., pancreas and tumor.
-For Liver, it consists of 201 contrast-enhanced CT cases.
+For \revA{Liver \& Tumor}, it consists of 131 contrast-enhanced CT cases with public available labels.
 The corresponding regions of interest are the segmentation of the liver and tumors inside the liver.
 On both datasets, the unbalance between the large (background), medium (pancreas or liver) and small (tumor) structures makes them significantly challenging.
-We use nnU-Net\cite{Fabian2021nnUnet} as the backbone architecture.
 The dataset is randomly split into $80\%$ for training and $20\%$ for testing.
-SGD optimizer is used with an initial learning rate of $0.01$, which is decayed throughout the training via polynomial strategy to linearly scale down to $0$.
-All networks are trained for $1$k epochs with a batch size of $2$.
-Note that the hyper-parameters for the loss functions are set as the best values obtained on the Retinal Lesions dataset.

-$\bullet~$ \textbf{Cityscapes}\cite{Cordts2016Cityscapes} is a large-scale natural scene dataset with high quality pixel-level annotations of $5$k images across $19$ categories, containing both stuff and objects with high variation in the class proportions distribution.
-We use the official data split, which contains $2,975$ samples for training, $500$ samples for validation and $1,512$ samples for testing.
-All the input images are resized to $512\times 1024$ for training, and $1024\times 2048$ for testing.
-The main setting is adopted from the state-of-the-art library\footnote{\url{https://github.com/open-mmlab/mmsegmentation}}.
-Specifically, SGD optimizer is used for training, with the initial learning rate set to $0.01$ and a batch size of $8$.
-During the $100$ training epochs, we use an iteration-wise polynomial strategy to linearly scale the learning rate down to a minimum of $1\text{e-}4$.

-\textbf{Losses.} We evaluate the proposed loss function in Eq. (\ref{eq:framework}) with two different penalty terms, i.e., Ours(${\cal D}_\text{KL}$) and Ours(${\cal L}_1$).
-In our implementation, we use a modified soft-max function with a temperature parameter when computing the predicted region proportion, as this enables a better estimate of the actual region proportion (refer to Appendix~\ref{appendix:temp} for details).
-We compare our results with the following relevant losses : CE, Focal loss (FL), Dice related losses, i.e., linear Dice (1-Dice), logarithmic Dice ($-\log(\text{Dice})$) and generalized Dice (GDice), and the composite losses integrating CE with linear Dice (DiceCE) or logarithmic Dice (LogDiceCE); a recent detailed survey of these losses could be found in \cite{ma2020odyssey}.

-\textbf{Evaluation metrics.} On Retinal Lesions, we use standard metrics in medical image segmentation: Dice Similarity Coefficient (DSC) and the modified Hausdorff Distance (HD-95), which represents the 95th percentile of the symmetric Hausdorff Distance between the binary objects in two images.
-On Pancreas and Liver, we follow the official measures in the Medical Segmentation Decathlon to report DSC and NSD (normalized surface distance), where NSD is a boundary-based metric.
-On Cityscapes, we resort to the standard Intersection-Over-Union (IoU) score, which is widely employed in the natural image scenario.